 - CLED 660 – Diagnosis and Treatment

 - CLED 672 – Internship: pk-12 School Counseling (six credits)

 - CLED/EDUS 615 – Lifespan Development: A Gender Perspective

 - EDUS 660 – Research Methods in Education

 - EDUS 673 – Seminar on Educational Issues, Ethics and Policy

 - Three credit hours of approved electives

 Students have the option to start their program in the summer semester or fall semester.
 In addition, there is a full-time and part-time course option.
 Students are encouraged to consult with their advisor and pick one of those course scheduling options.
 The course scheduling options can be found in the Counselor Education M.Ed.
 Student Handbook (link is below in the Resources section).

 A final, comprehensive examination is required of all degree candidates.
 In order to be eligible to take the comprehensive exam, students must have completed CLED/EDUS 615 and EDUS 660 and all counseling core courses (excluding Practicum and Internship).
 Students are exempt from these requirements if they are graduating in the semester in which the exam is given.
 Students must be enrolled during the semester in which they take the exam.

-The comprehensive exam information can be found in the Counselor Education M.Ed.
-Student Handbook [PDF].
+The comprehensive exam information can be found in the M.Ed. in Counselor Education 2022 (and before) Cohort Handbook [PDF].